-Private-label beef accounts for about 15% of all the beef sold by GPA.
-The remaining 85% is sold under national brands or on fresh-food counters, by major Brazilian agri-food companies.
+Private-label beef accounts for about 17% of all the beef sold by GPA.
+The remaining 83% is sold under national brands or on fresh-food counters, by major Brazilian agri-food companies.
+Assaí does not sell private-label beef.
 GPA does not buy directly from ranches, unless necessary for private labels.